What is the IRBMED Fee Structure for Industry/Commercial Sponsors?

 - alteration of project title

-You are not required to submit an amendment regarding exempt studies (or “not regulated” projects) unless the proposed change exceeds the scope of the determined category/ies, or unless ancillary review is indicated.
+Exempt studies and “not regulated” projects do not require amendment unless the proposed change exceeds the scope of the determined category/ies, or unless ancillary review is indicated.

 See also FAQ “How do I update a previously uploaded document?”